Kuba314/arcparse/README.md

 ```

 ### Subparsers
-Type-hinting an argument as a union of classes creates subparsers from them in the background.
-Assigning from `subparsers()` gives them names as they will be entered from the command-line.
-Subparsers are required by default.
-Adding `None` to the union makes the subparsers optional.
+Use the `subparsers()` function to create subparsers.
+The function accepts either subparser names as `*args` or name-type pairs of `**kwargs`.
+The former option relies on the typehint to be a union of types, while the latter option ignores the typehint altogether, but it has to be type-compatible with the provided types.

+The subparsers positional is required by default.
+To make it optional, add `None` to the union in the typehint.

 When nesting subparsers, avoid giving your subparsers the same name (e.g. `action`). `argparse` doesn't seem able to differentiate between different subparser levels with the same name.
 This applies to arguments as well -- arguments deeper in the subparser tree will overwrite arguments with the same name being closer to the root.
 ```py